dream-horizon-org/delivr/README.md

   - Rename or move the `.codepush/` folder after the first run (e.g., to `.codepush-android`) before running the second command, or
   - Customize the scripts to use platform-specific output paths (e.g., `.codepush/android` and `.codepush/ios`).

-What you get:
-- `.codepush/index.android.bundle` (Android JS bundle) and assets
-- `.codepush/main.jsbundle` (iOS JS bundle) and assets
+#### Output Files

+By default, the CLI will generate:
+- For Android:
+  - `.codepush/index.android.bundle` - The optimized Hermes bundle
+  - `.codepush/` - Directory containing any assets
+  - `.codepush/index.android.bundle.json` - Sourcemap file (if --make-sourcemap is enabled)

+- For iOS:
+  - `.codepush/main.jsbundle` - The optimized Hermes bundle
-- Sourcemaps in `.codepush/` when enabled
+  - `.codepush/` - Directory containing any assets
+  - `.codepush/main.jsbundle.json` - Sourcemap file (if --make-sourcemap is enabled)

+All paths can be customized using the CLI options.

 ## Releasing Updates